alikagupta/BSE_Portfolio_2025/index.md

 ## Regression:

+I used regression to convert the flex sensor's raw value to degrees.
 After trying many types of regression, I ultimately went with a linear regression, which was pretty accurate for when the knee was 0 to 180 degrees, with less accuracy as you approach the end of that range.
 Regression means turning a scatter plot into an equation by finding the line of best fit.
 I did this on Desmos, as it lets you easily toggle between different types of regression.
 I wanted an R-squared value over 0.95 (R-squared is a metric to see how well the line of best fit fits the points), and I was only able to get that with linear, quadratic, or quartic regression.
 Quartic wasn't very helpful since I have too few points, so while it was hitting every point, the graph was a bit wonky.
 Quadratic was the clear best, but because quadratic functions aren't one-to-one, it was creating some difficulties.
 Linear was both accurate and what the flex sensors regression is supposed to be, between 0 and 180 degrees, according to documentation, so that's what I ended up using.

 ![Regression graph](LinearRegression.png)

+*Figure 3: Final graph of linear regression from Desmos*

 ## Digital Biquad Filter:

 In an effort to make my flex sensor data more consistent, I explored ways to create a low-pass filter.
 The goal of this is to push frequencies past a certain threshold to zero.
 The first step was recording the raw, unaveraged data from the flex sensor.
-I used a computer to plot a sample of this data when my knee was at 90° for a few seconds.
+I used a discrete fourier transform (see MATLAB Code for the discrete Fourier transform in the appendix) to plot a sample of this data when my knee was at 90° for a few seconds.
 This data was plotted in magnitude with respect to frequency, meaning it tells you what frequencies are represented in the data and how much of each frequency is there.
 This is the figure below:
 <div align="center">
   <img src="plot.png" width="70%" height="70%">
 </div>

+*Figure 4: Graph of magnitude of frequencies when holding my knee at 90°*

 Based on that graph, I decided the cutoff frequency should be 1 Hz.
 Deciding the cutoff is a tradeoff between getting rid of variability and still registering significant movements.
+After 1 Hz, there is a lot of noise (random spikes), and it isn't too low that it would cut off somewhat quick movements, so that seemed like an ideal starting cutoff.
+I also experimented with a 0.7 Hz cutoff.
 I then used a computer to model what the filter looked like (see below) and find the right coefficients.
 <div align="center">
   <img src="filter.png" width="40%" height="40%">
 </div>

+*Figure 5: Graph of the biquad filter I used, generated by earlevel's biquad calculator*

 A biquad filter uses 6 coefficients: b<sub>0</sub>, b<sub>1</sub>, b<sub>2</sub>, a<sub>0</sub>, a<sub>1</sub> and a<sub>2</sub>.
 The diagram below shows all the values that go into getting your output (y[n]) from your input (x[n]).
 In a biquad filter, you also store and use the past 2 input and output values.
 In the diagram, going back an iteration is represented with z<sup>-1</sup>.
-All the arrows in the diagram mean multiplication and the + symbols mean addition.
+All the arrows in the diagram mean multiplication, and the + symbols mean addition. see [Wikipedia on Digital Biquad Filters](https://en.wikipedia.org/wiki/Digital_biquad_filter) for a more indepth explaination.
 <div align="center">
   <img src="diagram.png" width="90%" height="90%">
 </div>

+*Figure 6: Flow chart of a biquad filter in direct form 1 from Wikipedia*

 > Note: I took all my data and did all my filtration after the linear regression, but since it is a linear regression, you can do it either way.